Reconstructing phylogenetic trees from multipartite quartet systems: Introduction

 \paragraph{Organization.} This paper is organized as follows. \QCP\ can be viewed as a problem of finding an appropriate laminar family.
 We first introduce a displaying concept for an arbitrary family of subsets, and then divide \QCP\ into two subproblems.
 The first problem is to find a family displaying the input quartet system, and the second problem is to transform the family into a desired laminar family.
-For the second, we utilize the {\it laminarization algorithm} developed by Hirai, Iwamasa, Murota, and \v{Z}ivn\'y~\cite{arxiv/HIMZ18} obtained in a different context.
-In \cref{sec:complete,sec:full}, we show the result for complete and full multipartite quartet systems, respectively.
+For the second, we utilize the {\it laminarization algorithm} developed by Hirai, Iwamasa, Murota, and \v{Z}ivn\'y~\cite{TALG/HIMZ19} obtained in a different context.
+In \cref{sec:complete,sec:full}, we show the results for complete and full multipartite quartet systems, respectively.
+In \cref{sec:remark}, we suggest a possible situation in which our results are applicable.

 \paragraph{Preliminaries.} A family $\mathcal{L} \subseteq 2^{[n]}$ is said to be {\it laminar} if $X \subseteq Y$, $X \supseteq Y$, or $X \cap Y = \emptyset$ holds for all $X, Y \in \mathcal{L}$.
 A phylogenetic tree can be encoded into a laminar family as follows.
 Let $T = (V, E)$ be a phylogenetic tree for $[n]$.
 We say that an edge in $E$ is {\it internal} if it is not incident to a leaf.
 By deleting an internal edge $e \in E$, the tree $T$ is separated into two connected components, which induce a bipartition of $[n]$.
 We denote by $\{X_e, Y_e\}$ this bipartition.
 By choosing either $X_e$ or $Y_e$ appropriately for each internal edge $e \in E$, we can construct a laminar family $\mathcal{L}$ on $[n]$ with $\min\{|X|, |[n] \setminus X|\} \geq 2$ for all $X \in\mathcal{L}$.
 Conversely, let $\mathcal{L}$ on $[n]$ be a laminar family with $\min\{|X|, |[n] \setminus X|\} \geq 2$ for all $X \in\mathcal{L}$.
 Then we construct the set $\hat{\mathcal{L}} := \{ \{ X, [n] \setminus X \} \mid X \in \mathcal{L} \}$ of bipartitions from $\mathcal{L}$.
 It is known~\cite{MAHS/B71} that, for such $\hat{\mathcal{L}}$, there uniquely exists a phylogenetic tree that induces $\hat{\mathcal{L}}$.